deeprest/sauce/README.md

 # Sauce
-A simple Node.js C++ build tool
+A Node.js C++ build tool

-* Coffeescript
+* Coffeescript (pretty javascript)
-* Nodejs
+* Nodejs (non-blocking I/O and server functionality)
-* Gulp
+* Gulp (streaming builds, custom tasks)
-* Clang++

-## Features
-- non-blocking pre-build and post-build steps, such as copying binary assets for a packaged build
+* Clang++ (preferred because the node module 'libclang' can be used to generate script bindings)

+* self-compiling.
+Watches for changes to the build script (itself), recompiles the coffee source, and runs everything else in a separate process
-- optionally watches source directories for changes and triggers a build (full rebuild for now)
+* auto-builds.
+Watches for changes to source/header files and builds the executable on-demand (full rebuild for now)
-- (devs) optionally can watch its own source and "self-recompile"
+* runs template task; for custom preprocessing of source.
+(Mustache templates)
+* generates script bindings from C++ headers.
+(AngelScript)
+* copies binary assets for a packaged build.
+(TODO) packages build

 ## Todo
 - incremental builds. compile object files on demand and incremental linking.